ZuluSCSI/ZuluSCSI.com/ZuluSCSI-Manual.md

 ZuluSCSI searches for files named `HDn.img` or `HDn.hda`, where 'n' is a unique SCSI ID (0-7).
 Note: SCSI ID 7 is often reserved for the controller.
 Each file with a unique SCSI ID will be presented to the host controller as a SCSI drive.

 ZuluSCSI can be configured in more detail via an optional text file named zuluscsi.ini.
-The example file in this repository shows how to configure ZuluSCSI via the `zuluscsi.ini` file.
+The [example file](https://github.com/ZuluSCSI/ZuluSCSI-firmware/blob/main/zuluscsi.ini) shows how to configure ZuluSCSI via the `zuluscsi.ini` file.

 At initialization, ZuluSCSI logs details and configured files to `zululog.txt`